Edit on GitHub

 I cannot find my desired Git repository in the form to add a model

-Only repositories that you have connected to Iterative Studio are available in the Add a model form.
-To connect your desired repository to Iterative Studio, go to the Projects tab and create a project that connects to this Git repository.
+Only repositories that you have connected to DVC Studio are available in the Add a model form.
+To connect your desired repository to DVC Studio, go to the Projects tab and create a project that connects to this Git repository.
 Then you can come back to the model registry and add the model.

 Model registry does not display the models in my Git repositories

-For a model to be displayed in the model registry, it has to be registered using GTO.
-You can register the model from Iterative Studio or with the gto CLI.
+For a model to be displayed in the model registry, it has to be added using DVC.

 My models have disappeared even though I did not remove (deprecate) them